 - To foster links between sponsors and the wine industry.

-The Geelong Wine Show culminates in an Awards Presentation Dinner to present and showcase our trophy winners.
-This year’s event will be held at the local award winning Truffleduck in Fyansford.
+The Geelong Wine Show culminates in an Awards Dinner to present and showcase our trophy winners.

 Enjoy a delicious menu featuring premium local ingredients, served alongside our trophy winning wines.
 This years dinner is proudly catered for by Truffleduck.